leliwuz/webigeo/docs/Setup.md

    ```

 ### Configuration
+> [!IMPORTANT]
+> If you’re using Qt Creator, you can simply use the default kit *WebAssembly Qt 6.10.1 (multi-threaded)* - no additional setup is needed.

 Before building, you need to ensure the following paths are correctly configured in [CMakePresets.json](../CMakePresets.json):

 1. **Ninja**: Make sure Ninja is in your system PATH, OR update the `PATH` environment variable in the `emscripten-base` preset to point to your Ninja installation (e.g., `C:/Qt/Tools/Ninja`).